mattwalo32/blackjack/DEVELOPMENT.md

 - ```HIT:``` Sent by the web client to indicate they want to recieve a card.
 This can only be called by Web Client.
 - ```STAY:``` Sent by the web client to indicate they want to stay.
 This can only be called by Web Client.

-# Week Two
+# Week Two (11/20 - 11/26)
 ### Connecting C Client to Web Socket
-During the end of last week, I tried about four different libraries for connecting to the web socket from the c++ client, and none of them could be integrated well with the project.
+This week I tried using many different libraries to connect to the web socket server from the c++ client, and none of them could be integrated well with the project.
+I tried using easywsclient, boostbeast, ofxlibwebsockets, boostbeast, and various other libraries, but I couldn't get them to compile when added to the project.

 After spending about 15 hours trying to get these libraries to work, I decided that I would just send messages through the Windows OS between the client and server since they're running on the same machine.
-I also ran into problems with this and I decided to try using a websocket library for the C Client one more time.
-I tried using the
-[ofxLibwebsockets](https://github.com/robotconscience/ofxLibwebsockets) library since it's an addon for openframework.
-I found that if I generated a new project with this addon (as opposed to using the update button in the project generator), I could get this library to compile.
+This could be achieved through using the ```WM_COPYDATA``` message provided by windows OS.
+I also ran into problems while implementing this and I decided to try using a websocket library for the C Client one more time.
+I tried using the [ofxLibwebsockets](https://github.com/robotconscience/ofxLibwebsockets) library again since it's an addon for openframework, so it should've been easy to integrate.
+I found that if I generated a new project with this addon (as opposed to using the update button in the project generator), and if I used Visual
+Studio 2017, I could get this library to compile.
 So, I ended up generating a new project with this addon, and I moved all of the project files into this new folder.
 This ended up working well, so I can now connect the C Client to the websocket server.

+# Week Three (11/27 - 12/3)
+### C Client Connection
+I created a simple message handler for the C client so that messages could easily be sent between the server and client.
+I also created a ```WsMessage``` class to convieniently store metadata about messages from the server.

 ### Game Logic
+I created most of the logic for the actual blackjack game.
+This involved creating the following classes:
+-```GameManager``` Manages the blackjack game, the websocket connection, and the players.
+-```BlackjackGame``` Runs through a blackjack game, handling all the game logic.
+-```Deck``` Represents the draw pile.
+-```Card``` Represents a single card in the draw pile.
+-```Strategy``` An interface that declares what methods different types of players must implement.
+-```Player``` Implements ```Strategy``` and represents a player who is using the web client.
+-```Dealer``` Implements ```Strategy``` and represents a bot dealer.

+I also created various utility classes and headers to hold constants.
+The general flow of a game, as managed by ```BlackjackGame``` is as follows:
-I created most of the logic for the actual blackjack game at this point.
-The users will be added to a match, dealt cards, then asked if they want to hit or stand.
-I still need to implement determining the winner at the end of each round.
+The C client connects to the server and then the webclients join the game by sending their name to the server.
+The players will be added to a match along with a dealer.
+Then they're dealt cards, then asked if they want to hit or stand.
+After everyone makes a decision, anyone with a score greater than the dealer wins, and if there's a tie, they both win.
 I started to add betting to the game, but I decided to wait to add that until later -- I want to get a running version of the game with graphics before I add this feature.
 I connected this game logic to my connection listener on the client side so that the web clients can actually send commands to the c client.
-So far, the web clients are dealt cards and can decide to hit or stand.

-#### Server Commands
+### Server Commands
 I added a few more commands to the server:
 -```TIMELEFT:<Time>:<PlayerName>``` Sent by C Client to notify a web client that it is their turn and they have a certain amount of time left.
 -```TURNEND:<PlayerName>``` Send by C Client to notify a web client that their turn is over.
+-```WINNER:<PlayerName>``` Send by C Client to notify all web clients that someone has one.

+### Web Client
+I updated the HTML and Javascript of the web client a little bit.
+Now the users have a button to hit or stay, a dialogue showing how much time is left in their turn, a dialogue showing what cards they have, and a dialogue showing who won the round.